Lists of on-site sewage system professionals

 Washington State Department of Licensing (DOL) administers licenses for designers and professional engineers.
 You can find them in the yellow pages or you may find out if the designer or professional engineer has their license by doing a license search on DOL's website as follows:

-We recommend that you contact at least three professionals before choosing who to hire.
-Here are some questions to ask your septic system professional:
+(We recommend you contact at least three professionals before choosing who to hire.)

-- What is the price of the following? (some of these services are included in one fee):
+- What is the price of the following? (some of these services may be included in one fee):

 - Preliminary site evaluation